ship123456/Payment-Gateway-Application/api-documentation.md

 | total_pages | integer | Total number of pages |
 | data | array | Collection of returned resources |

+### Notes

+- Pagination parameters are optional.
+- Default page value is 1.
+- Default limit value is 20.
+- Maximum limit value is 100.
+- Results are returned in descending order of creation time by default.
+- Requests for pages beyond the available range return an empty data array.

+## Rate Limiting

+To ensure platform stability, API requests are subject to rate limits.

 ### Limits

 | Limit Type | Value |